Yale-BIM/f21-assignments/assignment-4/README.md

     <img src="docs/keypoint.png" width="400"/>
     <br>

-    The thin red circle in the right image above corresponds to a detected keypoint.
+    The thin red circle corresponds to a detected keypoint.
 The crossmark corresponds to the biggest keypoint found by OpenCV blob's detection algorithm.
-The position of this keypoint is what the node outputs through the "/observation" topic (see the next task).
+The position of this keypoint is what your node should output through the "/observation" topic, as described in the next task.

 - **III-3.** Finally, implement the `publish_observation()` function in the detect_visual_target.py node.
 This function receives a `tuple (x,y)` corresponding to the location of the biggest keypoint